How Dr. Bob Baravarian Treats Hammertoes Without Metal Hardware

 Better footwear

 Choose comfortable, properly fitting shoes with a wider toe box that are half an inch longer than your longest toe.
-Shoes made with Lycra are often a good choice because the material stretches generously around the irregular toe structure.
+Shoes made with Lycra are often a good choice.
 Avoid pointy or narrow shoes, and if you wear high heels, keep the heels to two inches or less.

 Toe braces and taping